wjl88/IDD-Fa18-Lab1/README.md

 ## Part D. Manually fade an LED

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**
+It will stop glowing because too much resistance is preventing enough current to pass through

 ## Part E. Fade an LED using Arduino

 **a.
 What do you have to modify to make the code control the circuit you've built on your breadboard?**

-The LED needs to be moved to a PWM enabled pin and then change the code to use an analog signal for that PIN.
+The LED needs to be moved to a PWM enabled pin and the code has to be changed to use an analog signal for that PIN.

 ```cpp
 void setup() {